daffahilmyf/personal-portfolio/frontend/README.md

 ### Integration / E2E Testing

 Place the test files in `tests/playwright` folder according to their category.
-Use kebab case for file names
+Use kebab case for file names.

 - integration test files: Use `*.test.js`.
 Name the file using the integrated module / component name as a whole following top-down principle e.g. if you're testing the integration of modules / components in Navigation Bar, then you can name the file `navbar.test.js`.
 - e2e test files: Use `*.spec.js`.
 Name the file using the use case e.g. `redirect-to-playground-page.spec.js`